-The RDC manages the College's arrangements for the MRes, MPhil, PhD degrees and DProf degrees.
+The Research Degrees Committee (RDC) manages the RVC's arrangements for the MRes, MPhil, PhD and ProfD degrees.
 It assures the standards of these courses and oversees the arrangements for student registration, progress, training, supervision and examination, including regulations, policies and procedures for each of these areas.
 Through evaluations, the RDC monitors student experience across the courses.
-As the Teaching Quality Committee does for taught courses, the RDC ensures that the QAA Quality Code and guidelines from Research Councils (e.g. BBSRC) are followed and recommends amendments to the College's regulations and practices as appropriate.
+As the Teaching Quality Committee does for taught courses, the RDC ensures the ongoing conditions for registration of the Office for Students and that guidelines from Research Councils (e.g. BBSRC) are followed and recommends amendments to the RVC's regulations and practices as appropriate.

-The committee also recommends the admission policy for the MRes, MPhil, PhD and DProf degrees to the Academic Board and ensures that the quality of supervision is maintained by approving guidelines for including staff on the list of approved supervisors.
-The RDC also has responsibility for the approval of suitable examiners for these degrees.
+The committee also ensures that the quality of supervision is maintained by approving training requirements for supervisors.
+The RDC also has responsibility for the approval of suitable examiners for research degrees.

-On a broader level, the committee's remit additionally covers the development of research components on all postgraduate courses, liaising closely on this with the Research Strategy Committee and Masters Course Directors.
+On a broader level, the committee's remit additionally covers the development of level 8 research components on all postgraduate courses, liaising closely on this with the Research & Innovation Committee and, where appropriate, Masters Course Directors.